uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 - A working directory (or current working directory) is the current folder or location on a computer's file system where a program operates.
 - The working directory is the location where Python will look for files you want to load and where it will put any files you save.
-- You will write your code in Jupyter Notebooks, and save them for later in a folder.
+- You will write your code in Jupyter Notebooks, and save the code file for later in a folder.
 Jupyter Notebooks are a special file type that end in `.ipynb`.
 - It's a good idea to save your code files in the same folder where you save any data files that you want to analyze.
 In this workshop your data files will be in the open source spreadsheet format `.csv`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::